 Despite the drying up of the cheap credit that private equity firms largely used to purchase companies over the past few years, the market continues to see industry consolidation activity.
-Witness Nokia
+Witness International Paper

-Shareholders of an acquired company typically receive some nice premiums, and this has indeed been the case for many of this year's buyouts.
-For instance, Wild Oats shareholders enjoyed a 20% premium on their shares from the Whole Foods acquisition.
-When the Blackstone offer for Hilton hit the newswires after-hours on July 3, Hilton shareholders saw a 26% jump on the following trading day.
+Shareholders of the acquired company typically receive some nice premiums, and this has been particularly true of this year's buyouts.
+For instance, Wild Oats shareholders received a 20% premium on their shares from the Whole Foods

 Sounds great, right?